French poetry: Medieval

 French poetry continued to evolve in the 15th century.
-Charles, duc d'Orléans was a noble and head of one of the most powerful families in France during the Hundred Years' War.
-Captured in the Battle of Agincourt, he was a prisoner of the English from 1415–1441 and his ballades often speak of loss and isolation.
+Charles, Duke of Orléans was a noble and head of one of the most powerful families in France during the Hundred Years' War.
+Captured in the Battle of Agincourt, he was a prisoner of the English from 1415 to 1441 and his ballades often speak of loss and isolation.
 Christine de Pisan was one of the most prolific writers of her age; her "Cité des Dames" is considered a kind of "feminist manifesto".
 François Villon was a student and vagabond whose two poetic "testaments" or "wills" are celebrated for their portrayal of the urban and university environment of Paris and their scabrous wit, satire and verbal puns.
 The image of Villon as vagabond poet seems to have gained almost mythic status in the 16th century, and this figure would be championed by poetic rebels of the 19th century and 20th centuries (see Poète maudit).